madetech/blog/continuous_delivery_ebook/08_keeping_a_clear_path_to_production.md

 ## Dependency on other releases

 From time to time we work with other teams to deliver software.
-We try and integrate into a single team where possible working on the same code base.
+We try and integrate into a single team where possible working on the same codebase.
 However we have dealt with situations where the other team is delivering an API that our team will have to interact with.
 Often we know the spec of the API before it is built so we can mock it out.
 Problems arise when a change to